North Carolina Tar Heels: Women's tennis

 Jamie Loeb attended UNC for her freshman and sophomore years (2013–15), during which she became the first freshman in close to 30 years to win both the Riviera/ITA Women's All-American Championship (making her the NCAA Women's Singles Tennis National Champion) and the USTA/ITA National Indoor Intercollegiate Championship.
 She was also the first singles national champion in UNC women's tennis history.
 In both her freshman and her sophomore seasons she was named Atlantic Coast Conference (ACC) Player of the Year.

-The women's tennis program, under head coach Brian Kalbas, won ITA Indoor National Championships in 2013, 2015, 2018, 2020, 2021, 2022, and 2023, becoming one of the more successful programs in collegiate tennis.
+In 2023, Fiona Crawley was named the Honda Sport Award winner for tennis.

 Men's golf

 The men's golf team has won 14 conference championships: